Section 3.2: Soil Horizons

 How do Soil Horizons Form?

-Soil horizons form through a variety of physical, biological, and chemical processes that selectively move around materials to various depths within the soil.
+Soil horizons form through a variety of physical, biological, and chemical processes that change the soil profile at various depths within the soil.
 These processes include weathering, erosion, leaching, eluviation, illuviation, acidification, (de)calcification, (de)salinization, decomposition, mineralization, and many others.
 A few examples of these processes are listed below.

 Water flowing down horizons will transport solid and dissolved materials to lower horizons through eluviation and leaching respectively.